oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 ## Backend Projects

 ### 3.1.
-Improve build process for Oppia
+Simplify the Oppia build process

 The build process that Oppia uses to prepare the files for reliably serving the site was changed quite a lot in the last few months: we introduced webpack, changed our build scripts from bash to Python, and also upgraded some libraries.
 Since a lot of these changes affected the build process and sometimes weren’t accounted for, the build process is now clunky and quite hard to understand.

 This project’s aim is to simplify the build process, making it easy for developers to work with it and unifying the multiple entry points that need to build some files (backend tests, e2e tests, frontend tests, local dev server) as much as possible.
-After the project is complete, all the build related stuff should be handled with either Python or webpack.
+After the project is complete, all the build-related stuff should be handled exclusively with either Python or webpack.

 **Related issues**: 7061, 5676, 6369, 6866, 7601, 6988

 **Team**: Speed Team

-**Potential Mentors**: @vojtechjelinek
+**Potential Mentors**: @vojtechjelinek (primary)

 **Consider taking up this project if you...**

-* You want to critically analyze and then propose a new architecture for our build process.
+* Want to critically analyze and then propose a new architecture for our build process.
-* You enjoy refactoring of previously made code.
+* Enjoy refactoring previously-written code.
-* This project should simplify the Python part of the build process as simple as possible for the ordinary developer, so you should always have that in mind.

 **Suggested Milestones**

 1. Remove gulp build (#5676).
 Simplify directory structure (#6369).
-Replace Java yuicompressor minifying (CSS) by some npm or webpack alternative.
+Replace Java yuicompressor minification of CSS by some npm or webpack alternative.
 2. Refactor the production build process to only move and build the files that are actually needed.
-3. Tidy up various scripts that developers use so that they’re more self-explaining -- currently, there’s usually one big (hundreds of lines) main method that does everything; this should be replaced with multiple smaller methods.
-Document the build process either in a separate document, or together with the code.
+3. Tidy up various scripts that developers use so that they’re more self-explaining.
+Currently, there's usually one big (hundreds of lines) main method that does everything; this should be replaced with multiple smaller methods.
+Document the updated build process either in a separate document, or together with the code.

 **Notes**

+While writing your proposal, please make sure to keep in mind that a key aim of this project is to simplify the Python part of the build process as much as possible for the ordinary developer.
 Proposals should demonstrate an understanding of the current build process and explain clearly what the eventual build process (after the refactor) should look like.
 Clarity of thought and expression is important here.

 ### 3.2.
 Validate data invariants between storage models

 The storage models for Oppia's datastore have audit jobs implemented in core/domain/prod_validation_jobs_one_off.py.
 Run the audit jobs for all storage models and perform a migration to bring them to a valid state.
 Add tests for all these migration jobs to ensure that they work correctly.
-Update the existing models to ensure that they remain in a valid state and complete all [existing TODOs](https://github.com/oppia/oppia/issues/8510) in storage models.
+Update the existing models to ensure that they remain in a valid state, and complete all [remaining TODOs](https://github.com/oppia/oppia/issues/8510) in the storage models.

 **Team**: Server Team